jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 -   Publish publicly all source code created or modified by 18F, whether developed in-house by government staff or through contracts negotiated by 18F.

-18F asked a few of our partner agencies about how open source has worked for them and what the future looks like across the executive branch:
+18F asked a few of our partner agencies[^agencies]: about how open source has worked for them and what the future looks like across the executive branch:

 Department of the Interior's Office of Natural Resources Revenue:\
 "...the principles of transparency -- emblematic in both the open data and open code that power the site -- continue to inform our approach.
 We want the site to embody openness and transparency both in the content provided and in the way we build.
 For that reason, we use open source software to build the site, and we use GitHub to manage our code and workflow in the open."